mozilla/2018-global-sprint-planning/project-coach.md

 # Coaching Projects to a Successful Global Sprint

 Thanks for helping coach projects at the Globa Sprint!
-You'll be helping Project Leads prepare to welcome and encourage new contributions on their projects from a wide range of Sprint participants with varied background and skills.
+You'll be helping Project Leads prepare to welcome and encourage new contributions on their projects from a wide range of Sprint participants with varied backgrounds and skills.
 You'll help:

-* Encourage projects from your community to register for the Sprint!
+* Encourage projects from your community to register for the Sprint
 * Review project documentation and suggest edits/changes (as needed) to make materials more contributor-friendly
 * Answer any Sprint related questions Project Leads may have